tungtv202/MyNote/Java/Concurrency.md

 }
 ```

-- `ExecutorService::newFixedThreadPool(int nThreads)`: Creates a thread pool that reuses a fixed number of threads operating off a shared unbounded queue.
+- `ExecutorService::newFixedThreadPool(int nThreads)`: Creates a thread pool that reuses a fixed number of threads
+  operating off a shared unbounded queue.
-- `ScheduledExecutorService::newScheduledThreadPool(int corePoolSize)`: Creates a thread pool that can schedule commands to run after a given delay, or to execute periodically.
+- `ScheduledExecutorService::newScheduledThreadPool(int corePoolSize)`: Creates a thread pool that can schedule commands
+  to run after a given delay, or to execute periodically.
-- `ExecutorService::newCachedThreadPool(ThreadFactory threadFactory)`: Creates a thread pool that creates new threads as needed, but will reuse previously constructed threads when they are available, and uses the provided ThreadFactory to create new threads when needed
+- `ExecutorService::newCachedThreadPool(ThreadFactory threadFactory)`: Creates a thread pool that creates new threads as
+  needed, but will reuse previously constructed threads when they are available, and uses the provided ThreadFactory to
+  create new threads when needed
-- `ExecutorService::newWorkStealingPool(int parallelism)`: Creates a thread pool that maintains enough threads to support the given parallelism level, and may use multiple queues to reduce contention.
+- `ExecutorService::newWorkStealingPool(int parallelism)`: Creates a thread pool that maintains enough threads to
+  support the given parallelism level, and may use multiple queues to reduce contention.

 ### Some use cases

 1. If you want to process all submitted tasks in order of arrival, just use newFixedThreadPool(1)
 2. If you want to optimize performance of big computation of recursive tasks, use ForkJoinPool or newWorkStealingPool
-3. If you want to execute some tasks periodically or at certain time in future, use newScheduledThreadPool
+3. If you want to execute some tasks periodically or at certain time in the future, use newScheduledThreadPool